fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/change-chart-type-using-ruby-on-rails.md

 2. Store the chart data in a JSON object.

 3. Store the chart configuration in a JSON object.
 In the JSON object:
-    * Set the chart type as `spline`.
+    * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
     * Set the container of the chart to `chartContainer`.
     * Embed the json data as the value of `chartData`.